baking-bad/tzkt/Tzkt.Api/Swagger/WsGetStarted.md

-TzKT Events is a Websocket API based on [SignalR](https://docs.microsoft.com/aspnet/signalr/overview/getting-started/introduction-to-signalr) that enables receiving data from the Tezos blockchain in real-time.
+TzKT Events is a WebSocket API based on [SignalR](https://docs.microsoft.com/aspnet/signalr/overview/getting-started/introduction-to-signalr) that enables receiving data from the Tezos blockchain in real-time.

 This is a very useful feature, especially when you need to receive updates immediately, as soon as they appear on the node and are indexed by the indexer.